 Pell Grants are awarded by the federal government to help students pay for college or vocational school.
-Figuring out whether you're eligible can be confusing; this post will guide you through all the eligibility requirements you should know about if you want to apply for a federal Pell Grant.
+Figuring out whether you're eligible can be confusing, but this post will guide you through all the eligibility requirements you should know about if you want to apply for a federal Pell Grant.

 If you need a basic intro to what the Pell Grant is, check out our overview guide.